 The College became the thirty-first institution of the University System of Georgia and began classes in September 1974 with an initial enrollment of 504 students.
 The College, Atlanta Junior College, was accredited in 1976 by the Southern Association of Colleges and Schools (SACS).
 During the 1976-77 academic year, construction of the Central Energy Plant was completed.
 In 1978-79 two multi-level academic buildings were added to the resources of the College: an academic classroom building and the College library.
 The 1987-1988 academic year brought the decision to change the institution's name from Atlanta Junior College to Atlanta Metropolitan College (AMC), with the permanent transition becoming effective July 1, 1988.
 A new Health and Physical Education Complex was completed and occupied during the 1991-92 academic year.
 Additionally, the Student Center was completed during the fall 2000 semester.
 Fall 2009, Atlanta Metropolitan College opened its first instructional site at 34 Peachtree.
 On May 10, 2011, the Board of Regents approved a substantive and mission change for Atlanta Metropolitan College to move from Two-year college status to that of a State College.
 In its December 2011 annual meeting, SACS followed this action by approving an AMSC status change from a Level I to Level II institution, which authorized Atlanta Metropolitan State College to offer four-year programs and the bachelor's degree.
 In spring 2012, the Board of Regents of the University System of Georgia approved the name change of Atlanta Metropolitan College to that of Atlanta Metropolitan State College (AMSC).

 Atlanta Metropolitan State College (AMSC) has four academic divisions: (1) Business and Computer Science, (2) Humanities and Fine Arts, (3) Science, Math, and Health Professions, and (4) Social Sciences.
 Each division is headed by a Dean, who, with the assistance of department heads, is responsible for the administration and management of the academic divisions.
-Deans report to the Vice President for Academic for Affairs, who in turn reports to the President of the College.
-There are also five Vice Presidents (VPs) of the College, one for each of the following areas: (1) Academic Affairs, (2) Fiscal Affairs, (3) Institutional Advancement (4) Institutional Effectiveness, (4), and (5) Student Affairs.
+Deans report to the Vice President for Academic Affairs, who in turn reports to the President of the College.
+There are also five Vice Presidents (VPs) of the College, one for each of the following areas: (1) Academic Affairs, (2) Fiscal Affairs, (3) Development & External Affairs (4) Institutional Effectiveness, (4), and (5) Student Affairs.